Vagus nerve stimulation helps increase vagal tone leading to healthier, happier life… the natural way.

 27. Pancreatic polypeptide (PPY)

-PPY is a satiety hormone secreted by pancreas.
-PPY directly activates vagal nerve.
+PPY is a satiety hormone secreted by pancreas, it directly activates vagal nerve.
 PPY regulates appetite by reducing food intake and slowing gastric emptying.
 It also helps to ameliorate anxiety, promotes weight management, gastric motility and increases energy expenditure.

 Having nuts, seeds, high quality protein meal, intermittent fasting and regular exercise can increase pancreatic polypeptide secretion, which can directly activate vagus nerve.